ryanholt/content-model/elements.md

 (Table showing dollar amount compared to length and type of vessel)

-##PLACE
+##AREA

 Element         | Max Quantity | Description
 :-------------- | :----------- | :--------------
 Title	        | 10 words     | Official name
 Type            | 5 Words      | Designated category
 Teaser          | 25 Words     | Basic description
 Long Copy       | 150 Words    | General information
-Image(s)        | 1 Image      |	Photo of Activity at Place
+Image(s)        | 1 Image      | Photo of Activity at Area
-Map Preview     | NA           | Georgia state map with Place highlighted Address         | 25 Words     | Closest street address for the entrance to the Place or closest cross streets with minimal directions to entrance
+Map Preview     | NA           | Georgia state map with Place highlighted Address         | 25 Words     | Closest street address for the area entrance or closest cross streets with minimal directions to entrance
-Contact Info    | 10 Words     | Best way to reach a customer contract for this Place: phone, email Directions      | 50 Words     | A link to Google Map directions for the entrance is preferred.
+Phone Number    | 10 Words     | Best contact for a customer seeking information about the area Directions      | 50 Words     | A link to Google Map directions for the entrance is preferred.
 If inaccurate or vague, provide written directions for the nearest town of highway
-Hours           | 25 Words     | Explanation of when the public can access the Place on a daily, weekly or seasonal basis Coordinates     | 4 Words      | Latitude; Longitude Property Map    | Document     | PDF map for downloading and printing
+Hours           | 25 Words     | Explanation of when the public can access the Place on a daily, weekly or seasonal basis Coordinates     | 1 Pair       | Latitude; Longitude Property Map    | Document     | PDF map for downloading and printing

 ###EXAMPLE: Walton Public Dove Field